Michael Harris II Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

+- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 17th in the league.

-- The Giants' 3.97 team ERA ranks ninth among all MLB pitching staffs.
+- The Giants have a 4.00 team ERA that ranks ninth across all MLB pitching staffs.

-- Giants pitchers combine to allow 128 home runs (one per game), the fourth-fewest in baseball.
+- Giants pitchers combine to surrender the sixth-fewest home runs in baseball (137 total, 1.1 per game).

-- The Giants will send Junis (3-3) to the mound to make his third start of the season.
+- Webb (9-9) is trying for his 10th victory when he takes the mound for the Giants in his 27th start of the season.
+He has a 3.51 ERA in 169 2/3 innings pitched, with 162 strikeouts.

-- His last appearance was on Wednesday against the Tampa Bay Rays, when the right-hander threw four scoreless innings while allowing two hits.
+- In his most recent appearance on Saturday, the righty threw six innings against the Atlanta Braves, allowing four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.